 A blog can also help people find out more about you or find other ways to stay connected to you.
-If someone sees an interesting post from you on Twitter, clicks through to the blog, and then can sign up for the newsletter, click to “like” you on facebook, and learn about your organization – well, that’s a whole lot more engagement and communication (that you didn’t have to work for).
+If someone sees an interesting post from you on Twitter and clicks through to the blog, and then can sign up for the newsletter.
+From here they can follow the link to “like” you on Facebook and learn about your organisation there too – a whole lot more engagement and communication (that you didn’t have to work for).

-Another great opportunity you have with a blog is opening up your organization by allowing comments and dialogue.
+Another great opportunity you have with a blog is opening up your organisation by allowing comments and dialogue.
 Whether you are asking for feedback, sharing stories, or urging people to take action, providing a place for your community to share back with you shows your openness to feedback and interest in the community.
 And no, the possibility of getting a “bad” comment is not enough to disable the option for people to share their ideas, support and encouragement.
 Most of the time, if someone has something bad to say, other community members will step up to right the remark before you even have a chance!

 Think blogs are boring?
 Well, maybe the kind you have seen are.
 Or, maybe you weren’t interested in the stories being told.
-Your blog is a chance for your organization to show just how NOT boring it is!
+Your blog is a chance for your organisation to show just how NOT boring it is!
 Do you have videos, pictures, or slides?
 Do you have lots of different voices?
 Your blog doesn’t have to be plain text on a big white page.
-You can use videos or images, you can hold competitions for ideas, you can post your favorite links or have guest contributors.
+You can use videos or images, you can hold competitions for ideas, you can post your favourite links or have guest contributors.
 Your blog is for you to share the storytelling you want to, with the kinds of media you want to!

 Before you jump in the car and hit the open road, you want to take the time to plan where you’ll go, and what you need.
-Planning for your blog means thinking about
+Planning for your blog means thinking about.

 There are two aspects to a proper test drive: